novak-k/memory_cards_game/README.md

 **Restart: To restart the game, simply click the "Restart" button at any time.**

 ## How to Start
-To get started with the Memore Cards Game, follow these steps:
+To get started with the Memory Cards Game, follow these steps:

 * Clone this repository to your local machine or download the ZIP file.
 * Open the project folder in your code editor.
 * Open the index.html file in your web browser to start playing the game.

-**Enjoy playing the Memore Cards Game!
+**Enjoy playing the Memory Cards Game!
 If you have any suggestions or feedback, feel free to open an issue or contribute to the project.
 Have fun!**

 ![](https://github.com/novak-k/memory_cards_game/blob/develop/screenshots/1.png)
 ![](https://github.com/novak-k/memory_cards_game/blob/develop/screenshots/2.png)